dudolavida/dudolavida.github.io/_posts/2021-02-15-2-week-challenges.md

 tags: habit
 ---

+As a lover of variety & low expectations, I started trying new things from one day to the next.
+'2-week challenges'?
+Not really no, I would just start doing something with regularity, and if it stuck after a 2-week period, it stuck.. otherwise onwards! & potentially back round!

 As someone who's always jumped onto [Duolingo][id1], Memrise & Hello Chinese streaks, committing to something for a while has never been too diffcult.

 Making something a habitual practice has felt like a whole different story..